 The Recipe Manager displays on the upper left of the home page.
 It shows a hitlist of recipes in your database.
 It is light green and can be open or hidden (closed) using the Show and Hide buttons in the title bar (the Reset button closes all Managers and any other panels that open to the right.

-The Recipe Manager panel has search controls, a hitlist of recipes (and accompanying controls to page it in groups of 15 records) and other controls that appear when appropriate.
-Items in the list show the code number, if present, and the recipe name and the location in brackets (if specified).
-Recipes open in panels to the right (an highlight in the list accordingly).
-When none are open you will see a timeline (depending on your preferences settings).
+The Recipe Manager panel has search controls, a hitlist of recipes and accompanying paging controls (other controls appear when appropriate).
+Items in the list show the code number, if present, and the recipe name and the location in brackets.

-Individual recipes in the hitlist will have a check box in front of them (if you have that turned on in your preferences).
-The checkbox is used for linking, deleting and exporting and you will find the buttons for these functions below the list.
+Individual recipes in the hitlist have a check box in front of them (if turned on in your preferences).
+The checkbox is used for linking, deleting and exporting (buttons below the list operate on these).

 The Link button (and accompanying list reason popup list) appears when one recipe is open (use it to link it with other recipes in the list above).
 When no recipes are open the Export menu will appear in its place.

 When one or more items in the hitlist are checked and the Delete button is clicked (or tapped), an error message will inform you that you must check the confirm checkbox also.

 These will appear after items in the list (if you have them enabled in preferences).
 The first opens that recipe either as the only open one (closing all other panels that may have been open) or in a new panel to the right of existing ones.
 The second on opens the recipe in a panel to the right, after any others there.

 Adding a New Recipe - Quick Version